 All music copyright © Clive Whitburn

 Clive writes music in a wide range of styles and genres.
 His music tells unusual and fascinating stories, as in "Messages from the Sea, or explores themes which he believes important, such as "In The Time Of Pandemic", "To Those Who Pass Through My City", "Who is My Neighbour?" and "The Furies /Soft Rains".
 His music is often, but not exclusively, tonal and melodic.
-Influences are very wide flung - Clive references classical and baroque traditions as well as 20th and 21st century "new music", minimalism, traditional folk and modern popular styles, rock and jazz.
+Influences are very wide flung - Clive references classical and baroque traditions as well as 20th and 21st century "new music", minimalism, traditional folk, prog rock and jazz.

 Clive is fascinated by the physical placement of performers and site specific music.
 "Music for Rooftops" is written for a brass quintet placed on the roof of an iconic building, with three additional trumpets on nearby rooftops.
 The sound ricochet's and swirls far above the audience.
 "Between The Aisles" moves flutes of various sizes around the audience.